aldur/dotfiles/nix/base_hosts/qemu/README.md

 # Rebuild and start with more resources
 qemu-vm --build --memory 8192 --cores 4 --disk-size 128 -p 22:2222

+# Run in snapshot mode (changes not saved to disk)
+qemu-vm --snapshot -p 22:2222

 # Show all options
 qemu-vm --help
 ```